The Real New Testament Church

 New Testament Church

 In harmony with the gracious benefit of the redemptive Eternal Covenant, the New Testament church is comprised of people who have been made legally suitable and organically compatible with God.
-They are joined as one covenantal body under the representative and representational headship of the Mediator of the Eternal Covenant, the “last Adam” and the “second man,” Jesus Christ.
+They were assembled together in one covenantal body under the representative and representational headship of the Mediator of the Eternal Covenant, the “last Adam” and the “second man,” Jesus Christ.

-Under His covenantal headship human beings are legally suitable and organically compatible with God:
+Under the covenantal headship of Jesus Christ, human beings are legally suitable and organically compatible with God:

 Vertical Divider